6250P - Cellular Telephone Procedure

-- The staff member may encounter an emergency in the performance of his/her duties that requires immediate access to phone services when conventional services may not be at hand or may be inoperative.
+- The staff member may encounter an emergency in the performance of their duties that requires immediate access to phone services when conventional services may not be at hand or may be inoperative.

-- The staff member often needs to move away from his/her workstation maintaining continuous contact with other staff members.
+- The staff member often needs to move away from their workstation maintaining continuous contact with other staff members.